oVirt/ovirt-site/source/sla/quota.html.md

 The Virtual RAM allowed in the cluster Quota (-1 for unlimited)

-Note: If no cluster selected for Quota,we assume the Quota contains all the clusters in the Data Center.
+Note: If no cluster selected for Quota,we assume the Quota Does not have any permissions to consume from the cluster resources.

 **quota_storage** - Represents the Quota Storage limitation.